samghelms/nba_movement_analysis/report/report.md

 Movement data is no longer released by the NBA, and so it was collected from a public github repository ([https://github.com/sealneaward/nba-movement-data](https://github.com/sealneaward/nba-movement-data)) that backs the data up.
 In its raw form, this dataset is large in scale, on the scale of 50 gigabytes.
 It consists of x and y coordinates for every player on the court and the basketball, sampled on .02 second intervals.
 The NBA only released data for the 2016 season.
 Our dataset is comprised of about 300 games from the course of that season.

-All of our code for data preparation is hosted in the following git repository
+All of our code for data preparation is hosted in the following git repository: https://github.com/samghelms/nba_movement_analysis.
+Specifically, you can find the data used for this report in the `data` folder.
+You can build the datasets used for this analysis by running `make_data.py`.
+You can walk through the code to create the plots in the following Jupyter notebook: {INS_NOTEBOOK}

 To winnow the data down, we decided to extract player locations on half second intervals.
 After doing that, we needed to engineer some features from the player locations: The raw movement data does not come with zone labels.
 To get these labels, we used a k-nearest neighbors classifier on a dataset of labeled shots.
 We used code from the following repository to create these labels: [https://github.com/sealneaward/movement-quadrants](https://github.com/sealneaward/movement-quadrants).
 The author of this repository created the labels by using labeleld shot logs from Kobe Bryant's NBA career.

 The table below summarizes our features.
-We apply various other grouping and striding operations to the data shown below, but this is the set of engineered features that the dat asources for all the following analyses stem from.
+We apply various other grouping and striding operations to the data shown below, but this is the set of engineered features that the data sources for all the following analyses stem from.

 ## The features